 Hetch Hetchy is on the Tuolumne River, often referred to as a "wonderfully exact counterpart of Yosemite National Park."
 When the ice glaciers carved out Yosemite Valley, they carved out several other valleys in the high sierras.
 One of those valleys is often referred to as "Yosemite's twin."
 That twin is this place and some call it Yosemite's lost valley.

-I have visited Yosemite National Park regularly for 40 years before I ever made it over to Hetch Hetchy.
+I had visited Yosemite National Park regularly for 40 years before I ever made it over to Hetch Hetchy.
 I'm sorry that I waited so long!
-This area doesn't have the crowds that Yosemite Valley has and it has hiking trails that are just as good :)
+I will tell you, this area doesn't have the crowds that Yosemite Valley has and it has hiking trails that are just as good :)

 This valley was discovered in 1850 and called "Hatchatchie".
 This was an Indian word for an edible grass.
 The name was later changed.